weerapat/wp-daily/wp-content/plugins/sumome/Readme.txt

 SumoMe provides free tools you need to grow your WordPress site.
 This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
 The free tools include:

->`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
+>`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, ExactTarget and others).
 >
 >`Share` makes it insanely easy for people to share on mobile or web all of your great content.
 >